Arthur Nevill: Honours and awards

 Nevill was appointed a Commander of the Order of the British Empire in the 1941 New Year Honours.
 In the 1946 King's Birthday Honours, he was appointed a Companion of the Order of the Bath (CB).
 In the 1950 New Year Honours, he was promoted to Knight Commander of the Order of the British Empire.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

+Later life

-In 1969, Nevill was appointed an Honorary Doctor of the University of Waikato.
+Retiring from the RNZAF in 1951, Nevill was later appointed an Honorary Doctor of the University of Waikato.
+He died on 14 March 1985 in Wellington.
+A street in Hobsonville, in Auckland, is named for him.